selinaZitrone/R_AskQuestions/README.md

 **In which situations is this helpful?**

-  - When asking a question on a forum, Stackoverflow, GitHub, …
+  - When asking a question on a forum, Stack Overflow, GitHub, …
   - When asking a colleague or friend about some code issues that you have
   - When you want to paste R code in a highlighted and formatted form